renmans/dinoduino/README.md

 ```

 ## Running
-Assemble the device as shown in the diagram
+Assemble the device as shown in diagram

 ![Assembly Diagram](src/img/diagram.png)

-Attach the photoresistors to the points shown in the image
+Attach photoresistors to the points shown in image

 ![Attachment Points](src/img/points.png)

-Upload the sketch to the Board and connect it to your computer using Arduino IDE
+Upload sketch to the Board and connect it to your computer using Arduino IDE

-Install the necessary libraries and run the script
+Install necessary libraries and run script
 ```
 pip install -r requirements.txt python3 main.py